jstewmc/rtf/README.md

 $group->getChildren() == [$baz];  // returns true
 ```

-You can search for a specific control word or control symbol:
+You can select a specific control word or control symbol:

 ```php
 use Jstewmc\Rtf;